Ears and Flying Aeroplane Ear

 Make sure you get your immunisations ahead of travelling abroad.
 Speak to a local pharmacist today

-The pain is caused by unequal pressure that develops between the air in the middle ear and the air outside the ear.
+The pain is caused by unequal pressure that develops between the air in the middle ear and the air outside the ear during takeoffs and landings.

 Why are some people affected more than others?

 The Eustachian tube is normally closed but opens from time to time when we swallow, yawn or chew.
-In most people, just normal swallowing and chewing quickly cause air to travel up the Eustachian tube to equalise the pressure.
+In most people, just normal swallowing and chewing quickly opens the Eustachian tube, allowing air to travel up it and equalise the pressure.
 Some airlines offer sweets to suck and eat when the plane is descending, to encourage you to chew and swallow.

 However, the Eustachian tube in some people does not open as easily and so the pressure may not be equalised so quickly.
 For example, some people may have a more narrow Eustachian tube than normal.
 Also, if you have any condition that causes a blockage to the Eustachian tube then the air cannot travel up to the middle ear.
 The common cause of a blocked Eustachian tube is from mucus and inflammation that occur with colds, throat infections, hay fever, etc. Any condition causing extra mucus in the back of the nose can cause this problem.

 How can I prevent ear pain when I fly?

 Ideally, anyone with an ear infection, cold or respiratory infection, etc, should not fly.
 It is important always to take out travel insurance at the point of booking a holiday - if you are advised not to fly by a doctor then your insurance will cover the cost of the holiday.
 However, some people may feel that they need to fly anyway as the reason for the trip is so important.The following may help people who develop ear pain when flying.